-A child or young person has a disability if they have a physical or mental impairment that has a substantial or long term effect on their ability to carry out normal day to day activities.
-Research suggests that about 6-7% of children are disabled.
+A child or young person has a disability if they have a physical or mental impairment that has a substantial or long-term effect on their ability to carry out normal day-to-day activities.
+Research suggests that about six to seven percent of children are disabled.

 Children and young people with the most complex needs will require specialist services.
-They will require support with their health, education or physical, intellectual, emotional, social or behavioural development due to disabilities including:
+They will require support with their health, education or physical, intellectual, emotional, social or behavioural development, due to disabilities.

 There is support available for children and young people who have disabilities which do not affect their ability to learn.

 No. Children do not have SEN just because the language used at home is different from the language used at school.